ApolloAuto/apollo/docs/howto/how_to_use_apollo_2.5_navigation_mode.md

 ## 4. Dreamview frontend compilation and configuration

 Dreamview frontend uses Baidu Map by default.
-It can be changed to Google Maps by re-compiling frontend and configuring UTM area accordingly, following these steps (Note: if the map setting does not need to be reset, please ignore steps 4.1-4.2, jump to step 4.3 instead):
+It can be changed to Google Maps by re-compiling frontend, following these steps (Note: if the map setting does not need to be reset, please ignore this section):

-### 4.1 Change Navigation Map Settings
+### 4.1 Change navigation map settings

 Open the file`[your_apollo_root_dir]/modules/dreamview/frontend/src/store/config/ parameters.yml`, change map settings to meet your needs: